Man playing with gun accidentally shoots, kills woman in Back of the Yards

-An 18-year-old woman was fatally shot by a man who accidentally discharged a handgun he was playing with Saturday night in the Back of the Yards neighborhood on the South Side.
+An 18-year-old woman was fatally shot by a man who accidentally discharged a handgun he was playing with Saturday night in the Back of the Yards neighborhood on the South Side, police said.

 The woman was shot in the chest at 9:02 p.m. in the 800 block of 49th Place, according to Chicago Police.
 Witnesses told police the man was playing with the gun when it fell to the ground and discharged.